Senipah/VBA-Better-Array/docs/api/methods/Splice.md

 : Required

 Description
+: An integral indicating the number of elements in the array to remove from start.
-: If deleteCount is 0 or negative, no elements are removed.
+If deleteCount is 0 or negative, no elements are removed.
 In this case, you should specify at least one new element (see below).

-If `deleteCount` is equal to or larger than the array's (`UpperBound` - `startIndex`), then all the elements from start to the end of the array will be deleted.
+If deleteCount is omitted, or if its value is equal to or larger the array's (`UpperBound` - `startIndex`), then all the elements from start to the end of the array will be deleted.

 ---

 Name
-: `elements`
+: `items`

 Type
 : ParamArray `Variant`